 Reduced cost – companies don’t have to purchase mobile devices for their employees, since they’re carrying their own devices.

 Reduced PC-dependency – since these devices are as powerful as their PC counterparts, they won’t need to use desktops while at work.

-Helps reduce printing costs by going “paperless” – It’s the dream of every sustainable company; going paperless.
-Thanks to cloud storage and smart devices, this dream can now be realized.
-Files can be easily stored in the cloud and the workforce can access them anytime and from any place.
-No more need for printing since it goes directly to their phone or tablet.
+Helps reduce printing costs by going “paperless”.
+It’s the dream of every sustainable company; going paperless.
+Thanks to cloud storage and smart devices because this dream can now be realized.
+Files can be easily stored in the cloud.
+Now the workforce can access them anytime and from any place.
+No more need for printing.
+I mean since it goes directly to their phone or tablet.

 Integrating a BYOD campaign into an office environment will help train employees to recycle, reuse, and reduce.
 By implementing a formal, yet, flexible policy on bring your own device, they will learn to leverage on its benefits to reduce the company’s cost.
 In the end, when done properly, the campaign will nurture a culture of innovation, collaboration, and going green.